Home

 Ha - I just got stuck in the machinery we call human.
 Something was really bothering me and looking to empty my head.
 This I've been doing for the past 4 hours! :-o

-I brushed my teeth and was pretty much posessed to write a private entry to myself and then I decided to post to the community so dearest to my heart, [info]dancelabs!
+I brushed my teeth and was pretty much posessed to write a private entry to myself and then I decided to post to the community so dearest to my heart, dancelabs!

 I thought about a msg I got from good ole Bill Gates this past week (no, I'm not buddy buddy with him - it's a mass email) sharing his vision for "The Unified Communications Revolution."
 While I thought the email was a bit wordy [not to mention salesy towards the end], he makes an important point - we are in the process of transformation, transforming the way we communicate - a "communications revolution."
 A growing number of are scattered across different devices, spaces, and vehicles on and offline and we are looking to integrate them.
 I personally think Google is way ahead of the ball - I continue to reap the benefits of the Google Mail and Google Talk integration!